luqmarthinus/email-password-gen-scripts/README.md

-# email-password-gen-scripts
-This repo contains Python scripts to automate the generation &amp; management of email addresses &amp; passwords.

 # Email and Password Generator

-This script generates email and password pairs based on names provided in a text file.
+This script generates email and password pairs based on names provided in a text file. :smile:

 ## Installation